NDRoberts/educat/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is an educational SQLite3-based web application developed for CS3710 - Web Application Development, Fall 2020, with Dr. Steve Beaty.

-Things you may want to cover:
+Things I should put in here:

-* Ruby version
+* Ruby version: 2.6.6

 * System dependencies